Peergos/Peergos/README.recipes.md

 Assume
 ------
-- no buddycloud account (so the first step should be to create a user)
+- no peergos account (so the first step should be to create a user)
 - no knowlege of XMPP
 - no interest in learning XMPP
 - no webserver (deploy to 127.0.0.1)